abdullah-all-naim/client-project/README.md

 # Paid Task

-This was a paid task from one of my clients.This is the homepage of his website.
-I have to design this according to client requirements given in the figma file.
+This was a paid task from one of my clients.
+This is the homepage of his website.
+I have to design this according to his requirements given in the figma file.
 It is just a simple react application.
+He praised me a lot seeing my work and give me a tip as he was satisfied.

 ## Technology Used :